 - Counting how long a classmate hangs from the monkey bars or takes to go down a slide

-- Being timed by a parent or teacher as they run from one end of the playground to the other
+- Being timed by a parent or teacher to reach the top of a climber

 - Keeping track on a watch or clock how long children engage in certain playground activities

-- Sorting and Categorizing: This is a fun way for young children to learn about putting items into groups that are the same.
+Sorting and categorizing give young children the opportunity to learn about putting items into groups that are the same.
 The children can:

 - Find a certain number of the same leaves or flowers

 - Categorize playground equipment by size, color or shape